wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * <strong>Ensure personnel capability</strong> - Have a mechanism to validate that you have the appropriate number of trained personnel to provide support for operational needs.
 Train personnel and adjust personnel capacity as necessary to maintain effective support.

-   * <strong>Ensure consistent review of operational readiness</strong> - Ensure you have a consistent review of your readiness to operate a workload.
+   * <strong>Ensure consistent review of operational readiness</strong> - Ensure you have a consistent review of readiness to operate a workload.
 Reviews must include, at a minimum, the operational readiness of the teams and the workload, and security requirements.
 Implement review activities in code and trigger automated review in response to events where appropriate, to ensure consistency, speed of execution, and reduce errors caused by manual processes.

    * <strong>Use runbooks to perform procedures</strong> - Runbooks are documented procedures to achieve specific outcomes.
 Enable consistent and prompt responses to well-understood events by documenting procedures in runbooks.
 Implement runbooks as code and trigger the execution of runbooks in response to events where appropriate, to ensure consistency, speed responses, and reduce errors caused by manual processes.